dipsaus9/browser-technologies/opdracht3/README.md

 ## Print
 You can also print your results (if supported by browser).
 I added `@media print` to write a print css.
 Here I created a display where you can only see the hat you created.

+## Design choices
+This project uses some basic colors.
+I've chosen these colors cause of the usabilty.
+The color label also describes what color it is for people using a screen reader or color blinds.
+I've made all buttons a bit bigger so everyone should be able to use these buttons.
+The HTML is written with a semantic layout so a screen reader or Google can use this website aswell.
+This website is still hard for a blink person cause this website is based on a visual interface, but it's still possible.
+Also the SVG uses aria labels and a description for blind people (so does the img tag has a alt attribute).

+The colors on the hat are sometimes out of contrast, this is because some combination are just terrible (purple on orange).
+This problem I didn't solve.
+I don't think someone wants to create a hat with these colors, and if so, you still can see the result.

 ## To Do
 This project just started.
 There are a lot of small bugs I want to solve.